Updated: Jun 28

-I cannot remember exactly when it was that working with my dad on the restoration of our log cabin in the country was transformed from misery to mystical.
-Certainly not in the beginning, when I was removed from the company of my peers in the city to remove trash from the interior of the 1840’s structure, practically indistinguishable from the trash itself.
+I cannot remember exactly when it was that working with my son on the restoration of our log cabin in the country was transformed from misery to mystical.
+Certainly not in the beginning, when we had to remove decades of decaying material from the interior of the 1840’s structure, practically indistinguishable from the trash itself.
 Nor was this transformation present during its relocation as we dug the basement in the rocky Missouri soil, seemingly either powder dry or muddy at any given time, and then hitting bedrock at four feet deep.

-No, those were the days I was held captive by my jailer dad in an area so remote as to have no access to the airwaves for cellular communication, no electronic social media such as text messaging so basic for teen survival.
+No, those were the days when we worked in an area so remote as to have no access to the airwaves for cellular communication, no electronic social media such as text messaging so basic for my teen son's survival.

-In my isolation, I went through several stages of grief including anger and bargaining – I think I missed denial – until I settled on acceptance.
-By then I had learned that my dad was neither cruel and ignorant nor super-human.
-I discovered a curious new form of communication, not requiring electronic technology, or even words.
+In our isolation, we went through several stages of grief including anger and bargaining – I think we missed denial – until we settled on acceptance.
+By then my son learned that I was neither cruel and ignorant nor super-human.
+We discovered a curious new form of communication, not requiring electronic technology, or even words.

 Our simple tasks were noble with rhythm to it.
 The wood in the logs came to life with our heartbeats, our sweat, speaking truths.

 I hope I shall never finish working on this log cabin; never stop the silent dialogue.

 Millions have seen the unauthorized version of this story.
 Here finally is the authorized version.
 Enjoy and ask us questions if you please.